ataraxao/cwa/Cooperative_Wealth_Agreement.md

 ## ARTICLE X — MISCELLANEOUS

 ### 10.1 Entire Agreement
-This Agreement (including Exhibits) constitutes the entire agreement between the Parties regarding Vehicle Account governance and supersedes all prior understandings on that subject.
+This Agreement (including Exhibits and Appendix A) constitutes the entire agreement between the Parties regarding Vehicle Account governance and supersedes all prior understandings on that subject.

 ### 10.2 Amendments
 Any amendment must be in a signed writing by both Parties (notarization recommended).